marcmylemans/marcmylemans.github.io/_posts/2022-12-31-RemoteDesktopPart2.md

 {% youtube "https://youtu.be/G-5se77LRyU" %}

+---

+**Update:** We've created a comprehensive guide that brings together all the important aspects of setting up and optimizing **Remote Desktop Services (RDS)** in **Windows Server 2022**, including advanced configurations like Group Policies and FSLogix for user profile management.
+For a full, step-by-step walkthrough, check out the updated post here: [A Step-by-Step Guide - Setting Up Remote Desktop Services With FS Logix And Single Sign On!](https://mylemans.online/posts/Remote-Desktop-Services-Part1/).

+---

 Welcome back to our series on Remote Desktop Services (RDS) in Windows Server 2022.
-In Part 2, we're focusing on enhancing the user experience with strategic Group Policy settings for RDS.
+In Part 2, we're focusing on enhancing the user experience with strategic **Group Policy** settings for RDS.

+---

 ### What This Video Covers

 - **Creating Group Policies for RDS**: Learn how to configure Group Policy settings specifically for RDS, ensuring a smooth and efficient remote desktop experience for users.
 - **Optimizing User Experience**: We delve into policies that can improve session responsiveness, manage resource allocation, and more.

+---

 ### Continuing the RDS Journey